rhatservices/openshift-examples/core-concepts/02_projects_namespaces/README.md

 Which project are you currently using?

+Store the current project name in an environment variable:

+    export PROJECT=$(oc project -q)

-Are there any annotation on your project?
+Are there any annotations on your project?

-    oc describe project <project name>
+    oc describe project $PROJECT

 What is the difference to a namespace?

-    oc describe ns <namespace>
+    oc describe ns $PROJECT